ramyardaneshgar/THM-Writeup-Linux-Privilege-Escalation/README.md

 ### TryHackMe Writeup: Linux Privilege Escalation
-Exploiting enumeration, kernel vulnerabilities, SUID, cron jobs, PATH hijacking, and NFS misconfigurations using LinPEAS, GTFOBins, and ExploitDB
+By Ramyar Daneshgar

-### **By Ramyar Daneshgar**
+Exploiting enumeration, kernel vulnerabilities, SUID, cron jobs, PATH hijacking, and NFS misconfigurations using LinPEAS, GTFOBins, and ExploitDB.

 In this walkthrough, I detail **each attack vector**, explain **why each step is taken**, and discuss **mitigation strategies** to defend against such attacks.